UltimateForm/mordhau-rcon-suite/README.md

 2. This bot hasn't been stress tested, a previous version has been tested on a server with 20-40 players, but was different code
 3. consider restarting this bot every 2-3 days, long rcon connections can become unpredictable
 4. this BOT is RCON intensive, expect abnormalities if you have other RCON bots running at same time as this one during resource expensive periods (i.e. 40+ players)
+5. CPU usage problems have been reported for this bot, refrain from using this if your CPU is weak